Meet the IHCRF team

 At IHCRF, he leads the Human Centered Design (HCD) inititatives which entails developing curriculum and facilitating a HCD-led capacity building for a public health focussed pan-India fellowship, to empower fellows to create innovative, user-centered solutions that address critical public health challenges across India.
 Karthikeyan’s work ensures that the fellowship promotes practical applications of HCD for sustainable health outcomes.

-Shaivya Verma
+Dr. Shaivya Verma

 Lead - Monitoring, Evaluation and Learning